1. Home

 When we fled from El Geneina, we brought some toys with us: a few dolls and the Talking Tom cat.
 But Tom, the toy, doesn’t talk anymore because he has no more batteries.

 In El Geneina, I used to go to school.
 But here, there is no school.
 Why are there no schools here?
-I want to be a doctor, and why not work with MSF.
-But how and I am out of school?
+I want to be a doctor, and work with MSF.
+But how, now I am out of school?

 Zamzam, 12 years old